quixio/quix-samples/csharp/advanced/Bridge.AssettoCorsa/README.md

 ## Get the code

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Samples to use this project.

-Clicking `Edit code` on the library item, forks the project to your own Git repo.
+Clicking `Edit code` on the Sample, forks the project to your own Git repo.
 Clone the code to your local machine to run it.

 # How to run